vdbrink/vdbrink.github.io/homeassistant/homeassistant_templates.md

 {% endraw %}
 ```

-It's also possible to use a Number helper for this.
+It is also possible to use a Number helper for this.
-This generates an `input_number.800` entity which can also be used in graphs.
+This generates an `input_number.800` entity, which can also be used in graphs.
-It's important to set here also the right unit of measurement.
+It is important to set the correct unit of measurement here as well.

 <img src="images_templates/input_number_static_value.png" alt="static helper" width="450px" />